leanix-public/integration-api-examples/Propagate Subscriptions from Parent to Child FactSheets/README.md

 This connector syncs subscriptions from a parent factsheet to it’s associated children.

 # Connector steps:
-* Read relations Process to Application
+1. Copy Subscriptions of Parents to variables
-    Read the relationship and add attributes to variables Also collect the ApplicationsIds into a variable where the update should be made.
+    Read the relationship and add attributes to variables
-* Write attributes to Applications
+2. Flatten Subscriptions to Children
-    Apply the variables read above to the ApplicationsIds
+3. Write subscriptions from variables to the child Factsheets